thefranke/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/GraphLogicAndPhilosophy.md

 * **Mesh Output System** is composed of a single Mesh Output Context.

 ### Contexts
 [Contexts](Contexts.md) are parts of the Systems that define one stage of processing.
+They connect vertically to define and connect systems together.

 Here are the 4 common contexts in a Visual Effect Graph graph: